Neural network optimal feedback control with enhanced closed loop stability: Optimal feedback design with -QRnet and -QRnet architectures

 While previous work has clearly demonstrated the potential of supervised learning with NNs as a means of overcoming the curse of dimensionality in optimal control, NNs are notoriously ``black boxes'' and their behavior -- especially when implemented in the closed loop system -- is hard to predict.
 Even if we can train a highly accurate NN, it can still fail to stabilize the closed loop system.
 Further, under an NN-based feedback control the goal state $\bm x_f$ may not be an equilibrium.
 This motivates us to design feedback controllers with {\em built-in} stability properties.

-In this paper we introduce two NN architectures, $\lambda${\em -QRnet} and $u${\em -QRnet}, which automatically make $\bm x_f$ an equilibrium and locally approximate the LQR control \cref{eq: LQR control}.
-LQR's large gain and phase margins all but ensure stability, and the additional structure provided by LQR aids in learning. \Cref{sec: new QRnet architecture} describes the proposed architectures and \cref{sec: QRnet} discusses some related NN designs.
-Once we have chosen a model structure, supervised learning can be broken down into three steps: data generation (\cref{sec: data generation}), training (\cref{sec: model training}), and finally model evaluation against test data (\cref{sec: test accuracy}). \Cref{sec: numerical results} illustrates a more rigorous test regimen specifically for control design.
+In this paper we introduce two NN architectures, $\lambda${\em -QRnet} and $u${\em -QRnet}, which automatically make $\bm x_f$ an equilibrium and locally approximate the LQR control \cref{eq: LQR control}. \Cref{sec: new QRnet architecture} describes the proposed architectures, both of which combine a linear term from LQR with an NN.
+The LQR terms are good approximations of the optimal control near $\bm x_f$, and intuitively enhance local stability.
+Meanwhile, the NNs are intended to capture nonlinearities and thereby learn the nonlinear optimal feedback over a large domain.

+Once we have chosen a model structure, supervised learning can be broken down into three steps: data generation (\cref{sec: data generation}), training (\cref{sec: model training}), and finally model evaluation against test data (\cref{sec: test accuracy}).
+In \cref{sec: numerical results} we illustrate a more rigorous test regimen specifically for control design, by which we demonstrate that the proposed controllers yield locally stabilizing controllers which closely approximate the nonlinear optimal feedback law.